leszeksz/Hyperledger-project/README.md

 9. From explorer directory use: "docker-compose up -d"

+10. docker logs -f explorer.mynetwork.com

-10. Close after finished work: "docker-compose down -v"
+11. Close after finished work: "docker-compose down -v"

-11. Close the network from "test_network" with script: "./network.sh down"
+12. Close the network from "test_network" with script: "./network.sh down"

 If you want to start over by closing the network and bringing it up again you have to delete "**wallet**" folder from directory "asset-transfer-basic" and
 "**ordererOrganizations**" + "**peerOrganizations**" folders from directory "test-network\organizations" because new credentials and wallet will be generated again.